Fort Lauderdale Personal Injury Litigation Lawyers Tell You What to Expect

 - The defendant now has 30 days in which to file a response to these papers.
 This response sometimes includes countercharges leveled back at the plaintiff.

 - The next step involves interrogatories.
 These are sets of written questions exchanged within 60 days of the lawsuit being filed, and typically must be answered within 35 days of being mailed.
 Your personal injury litigation attorney helps you complete responses to these questions.
-Your medical records will likely be subpoenaed, and the defense may ask you to be examined by another doctor of its choosing.
+Your medical records will likely be subpoenaed, especially if you are pursuing a medical malpractice lawsuit, and the defense may ask you to be examined by another doctor of its choosing.
 Your attorney should accompany you to this examination.

 - Oral depositions follow, usually within six months of the lawsuit being filed.
 This is not as formal as a trial, but involves sitting before a lawyer with a court reporter, and answering questions posed by the other personal injury litigation lawyer.